Tips for Getting Through Customs Quickly at Cancun International Airport

 Is there an ATM at Cancun Airport?

-Yes, there are a few ATMs where you can withdraw pesos which is actually cheaper than exchanging your USD into MXN Pesos.
+Yes, there are a few ATMs where you can withdraw pesos, which is actually cheaper than exchanging your USD for MXN pesos.

 PRO TIP – Sometimes Credit Card issuers block your cards from withdrawing in a foreign country.
 So make sure you contact your card issuer and let them know about your travel plans to avoid the possibility that your card could be blocked.